timbroderick/crainshack/README.md

 # CrainsHack &ast; [https://github.com/timbroderick/crainshack](https://github.com/timbroderick/crainshack)

 This is the online home of the weekly half-hour flipped classroom for Crain's employees in Chicago.
-We meet every Tuesday at noon for a half-hour, unless noted here: **Yes, I'll be there on Tuesday, November 13th.**
+I'll be in the 18th-floor lunchroom every Tuesday at noon for a half-hour, unless noted here: **Yes, I'll be there on Tuesday, November 13th.**

-Below are either free or very cheap resources on the web.
+Below are links to either free or very cheap resources on the web.
 Generally these are all self-directed tutorials with no deadlines.

 There is no bad choice here.
 If you want to get better at Excel and aren't interested in learning to code, that's great.
 Excel is a powerful tool that I still use all the time.
 And generally, anything that works in Excel works in Google sheets.